rancher/docs/content/rancher/v2.x/en/upgrades/ha-server-upgrade/_index.md

 weight: 1020
 draft: true
 ---
-To upgrade Rancher 2.x running in a high availablity configuration, move run an upgrade command that points to your upgrade config file.
+To upgrade Rancher 2.x running in a high availablity configuration, run an upgrade command that points to your upgrade config file.

 >**Prerequisites:**
 >